Ruby Bridges: Awards and honors

 In September 1995, Bridges and Robert Coles were awarded honorary degrees from Connecticut College and appeared together in public for the first time to accept the awards.

 Bridges's Through My Eyes won the Carter G. Woodson Book Award in 2000.

 On August 10, 2000, the 40 year anniversary of her walk into William Frantz Elementary School, Deputy Attorney General Eric Holder made Ruby Bridges an Honorary Deputy U.S. Marshal.

 On January 8, 2001, Bridges was awarded the Presidential Citizens Medal by President Bill Clinton.

 In November 2006, Bridges was honored as a "Hero Against Racism" at the 12th annual Anti-Defamation League "Concert Against Hate" with the National Symphony Orchestra, held at the Kennedy Center in Washington, DC.

 On May 19, 2012, Bridges received an honorary degree from Tulane University at the annual graduation ceremony at the Superdome.

+On November 14, 2014, the 54th anniversary of Bridges' watershed moment was commemorated at Akili Academy, which was formerly the William Frantz School, and a statue was unveiled in her honor; retired U.S. Deputy Marshal Charlie Burks, who had escorted her to school in 1960, was in attendance.

 On February 4, 2016, Bridges was the recipient of the John Steinbeck Award at San Jose State University.
 The award is given to those who capture "Steinbeck’s empathy, commitment to democratic values, and belief in the dignity of people who by circumstance are pushed to the fringes.

 On November 9, 2023, Bridges was awarded the Robert Coles Call of Service Award by the Phillips Brooks House Association at Harvard University, and gave the corresponding lecture at Memorial Church.

 On March 5, 2024, Bridges was inducted into the National Women's Hall of Fame.
 The induction ceremony honored Bridges alongside renowned tennis player Serena Williams.
 This recognition highlights Bridges's significant contributions to civil rights and education in the United States.

 Two elementary schools are named after Bridges: one in Alameda, California, and another in Woodinville, Washington.
 A statue of Bridges stands in the courtyard of William Frantz Elementary School.
 When asked what she hopes children will feel when seeing the statue, she responded:

 I think kids will look at it and think to themselves, 'I can do something great too.'
 Kids can do anything, and I want them to be able to see themselves in the statue.
 Hopefully that will remind [them that they] can change the world.

+A street in Esch-sur-Alzette, Luxembourg, is named after Bridges.